Tuesday, Feb. 4, 2014 | 11:06 p.m.

-The Salt Lake Tribune reports (http://bit.ly/1kQdCaw ) that board members heard from Kelly Orton, district child nutrition department director, Tuesday night about why 30 to 40 children at Uintah Elementary who were trying to buy lunch last week had their meals thrown away in an incident that angered parents and prompted the district to put two employees on leave.
-The children, who had overdue food accounts, were given milk and fruit.
+Board members heard from Kelly Orton, district child nutrition department director, about why 30 to 40 children at Uintah Elementary who were trying to buy lunch had their meals thrown away in an incident that angered parents, stirred outrage around the country and prompted the district to put two employees on leave, The Salt Lake Tribune reported (http://bit.ly/1kQdCaw ).
+School officials apologized and launched an investigation into how far the problem reached.

-Under questioning, Orton says his department didn't properly tell parents about the new system and promised efforts so meals aren't tossed again.
-He says the investigation is ongoing.
+Under board member questioning, Orton said his department didn't properly tell parents about a new electronic payment system and promised efforts so meals aren't tossed again.
+He said the investigation was ongoing and his report wasn't definitive.